Aboriginal Gathering Place

 The expected capital cost of the Aboriginal Gathering Place is estimated at $10 million.

-When will Aboriginal Gathering Place open?
+When will the Aboriginal Gathering Place open?